 - topping of your choice

-- Sit out the egg and the cream cheese at room temperature—important for a smooth texture.
+- Sit out the egg and the cream cheese at room temperature—this is important for a smooth texture.
 Preheat the oven to 350°.

-- Line a muffin/cupcake tin with cupcake papers.
-Place a vanilla wafer cookie into the papers with the flat bottom down.
+- Line a muffin/cupcake tin with cupcake papers or foil liners.
+Place a vanilla wafer cookie on the papers with the flat bottom down.

-- Now add one egg and ½ teaspoon of vanilla extract.
-Mix but be sure to scrape the sides of the bowl.
+- Add one egg and ½ teaspoon of vanilla extract.
+Mix, but be sure to scrape the sides of the bowl.
 If adding lemon flavor, add 1 teaspoon of lemon juice and some zest at this point.

 - Spoon the cream cheese mixture into the cupcake paper.
 Fill to about ¾ full.